This guide clarifies and details the differences between the two main RudderStack connection modes - cloud mode and device mode.

 - RudderStack transforms the events into a destination-specific format.

 - The transformed events are then routed to the destination.

 The SDK will automatically track and send the events to RudderStack.
-RudderStack then transforms this data into the format required by Google Analytics and then sends it over.
+RudderStack then transforms this data into the required format and sends it to Google Analytics.

-- RudderStack's data warehouse destinations support sending data only through the cloud mode.
+- RudderStack's warehouse destinations support sending data only through cloud mode.

 - All the RudderStack server-side SDKs support sending events only through cloud mode.
 This is because the server-side SDKs operate in the RudderStack backend and cannot load any additional destination-specific SDKs.

 In device mode, RudderStack sends the event data to the destinations directly from your client (web or mobile app).